joonassandell/portfolio/README.md

 - `npm run build`: Build the application
 - `npm run preview`: Build the application and preview it locally
 - `npm run start`: Start the application in production mode.
 The application should be build first.
-- `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel with [Vercel CLI](https://vercel.com/docs/cli).
-Note that this deploys current local copy no matter of the git state.

 Read environment variable descriptions from [.env.development](.env.development).